Open

 Directions

-From Dierks, take Highway 70 East toward Kirby and turn north on Highway 278.
-Travel Highway 278 approximately 6 miles, then turn west on Blue Ridge Road.
-Address: 466 Blue Ridge Road, Dierks, AR 71833.
+From Dierks, AR take Highway 70 East toward Kirby and turn north on Highway 278.
+Travel approximately 6 miles on Highway 278, then turn west on Blue Ridge Road.
+The campground address is 466 Blue Ridge Road, Dierks, AR 71833.